0015 Vice President for Research and Economic Development and International Programs

-The Vice President for Research and Economic Development has responsibility for the following administrative units and functions: Broadcast Services, International Programs, including China Programs, the Community and Social Issues Institute, the Jordan Valley Innovation Center, and the Office of Sponsored Research and Programs.
-The Vice President for Research and Economic Development advises the President on all matters pertaining to the operation and management of University research, economic development activities, and international programs.
-The Vice President for Research and Economic Development is responsible for all university-wide externally-generated grants and contracts and provides the administrative leadership to the University community in supporting the University’s mission for enhancement of research and economic development through technology transfer, intellectual property, regulatory compliance, and federal relations.
+The Vice President for Research and Economic Development and International Programs has responsibility for the following administrative units and functions: Broadcast Services, International Programs, including China Programs, the Community and Social Issues Institute, the Jordan Valley Innovation Center, and the Office of Sponsored Research and Programs.
+The Vice President for Research and Economic Development and International Programs advises the President on all matters pertaining to the operation and management of University research, economic development activities, and international programs.
+The Vice President for Research and Economic Development and International Programs is responsible for all university-wide externally-generated grants and contracts and provides the administrative leadership to the University community in supporting the University’s mission for enhancement of research and economic development through technology transfer, intellectual property, regulatory compliance, and federal relations.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: An earned doctorate from an accredited institution of higher learning is required.

 Experience: Five years of upper-level management experience in higher education is required.

 Skills: Strong organizational and interpersonal communication skills are required.
 The ability to work collegially within a large, complex, University system and to negotiate with a wide range of constituencies is required.
 Excellent leadership skills, decision-making ability, and an ability to project a strong positive image of the University with parents, students, faculty, staff and others, including community, corporate,and government leaders and the media, are required.
 Strong oral and written communication skills, as well as excellent interpersonal skills, are required.

 Other: This position is designated “sensitive” as defined by University policy.
 This position may include job duties, responsibilities, or activities that are subject to export control regulations.